truschival/DigitalRoosterGui/README.md

 ### Configuration file

-Digitalrooster runs from any directory and generates on the first start a default configuration is generated if no config is found.
+DigitalRooster runs from any directory and generates on the first start a default configuration is generated if no config is found.

 The configuration path is derived from [QStandardPaths::ConfigLocation](http://doc.qt.io/qt-5/qstandardpaths.html)